yaddayadda/getdata-002/README.md

   * Write the tidy data to a file
 3. CodeBook.md - code book that describes the variables/features, the data, and work performed to clean up the data.

+## To Run the script

+1. Once you have cloned this git repo to your system.
+Go to the repo directory.
+2. source("run_analysis.R")